 Peru allows probationary periods from three months to one year.
 If you terminate an employee, you’ll need objective grounds or cause to do so with documentation.
 Try to give employees at least six calendar days of written notice.
 An employee who is dismissed without cause typically receives up to 12 months of severance pay.

-Peru Payroll Processing Company
+Payroll Processing Company in Peru

 Globalization Partners offers a Peru payroll outsourcing option that frees up your time and reduces stress.
 Contact us today to learn more about our services.